deckhouse/virtualization/docs/README.md

 - The module core, based on the KubeVirt project and uses QEMU/KVM + libvirtd to run virtual machines.
 - Deckhouse Virtualization Container Registry (DVCR) - repository for storing and caching virtual machine images.
-- Virtualization-controller - controller that implements a user API for creating and managing virtual machine resources.
+- Virtualization-API - controller that implements a user API for creating and managing virtual machine resources.
-- Virtualization-API - API for interacting with virtual machines.

 The API provides capabilities for creating and managing the following resources: